ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 ~~~
 {: .output}

-To move forward, fix the conflics as it was done in the previous section - rmeoving the
+To move forward, fix the conflicts as it was done in the previous section - removing the
 << and >> lines as well as "1/2 onion" and run:
 ~~~
 $ git add ingredients.md